-Copyright © 2000 Sybase, Inc. and its subsidiaries.
+Copyright © 2002-2006 the Open Watcom Contributors.
+Portions Copyright © 1984-2002 Sybase, Inc. and its subsidiaries.
 All rights reserved.

-No part of this publication may be reproduced, transmitted, or translated in any form or by any means, electronic, mechanical, manual, optical, or otherwise, without the prior written permission of Sybase, Inc. and its subsidiaries.
+Any part of this publication may be reproduced, transmitted, or translated in any form or by any means, electronic, mechanical, manual, optical, or otherwise, without the prior written permission of anyone.